Diamonds and Rain: Recording and production

 Even though Daugherty and Hindalong self-produced Shades of Gray with the assistance of Bill Batstone, they wanted to bring in an independent producer for this higher-profile release.
 Based upon his production of the 77's All Fall Down, as well as his work with Vector and his own solo work, Charlie Peacock was hired as producer.
-After the Choir returned to Packaderm Studios with Peacock in July and August of 1986 to begin recording, the band landed a spot at that summer's Greenbelt Festival, where they were joined on stage by Peacock to debut some of their new material, which would become "notable in the Christian market at that time for its use of subtlety and for its canvas of a broad range of issues."
+After the Choir returned to Packaderm Studios with Peacock in July and August 1986 to begin recording, the band landed a spot at that summer's Greenbelt Festival, where they were joined on stage by Peacock to debut some of their new material, which would become "notable in the Christian market at that time for its use of subtlety and for its canvas of a broad range of issues."

 According to Chris Willman, writing for CCM Magazine, the lyrics of Diamonds and Rain explore "a wider variety of shades as it deals with the fear of God and the unhealthy fear of things that God has created."
 Hindalong explained this further, using the song "I Painted Mercy" as an example: "The winter sky can be a scary thing.
 God gives us mortality and we see the scariness of it.
 God gave us these things to draw us to Him.
 The element of fear draws us to God.
 But if we fear death, or if we go and drop a bomb on our fellow man because we fear the winter sky, we're missing the point."
 However, Hindalong did not intend for the lyrics on this album to be ambiguous.
 "I want to accomplish three things in almost every song we do: I want anybody to know what the essence of a song is lyrically; I want somebody who wants to read the lyrics and think about the song to find a lot more in it; and then there's a third level where you'd just have to ask me, because you wouldn't know because you weren't there.
 I think that provides intrigue, and all of those levels are important, and give something depth."